History of Harringay (1750–1880): Outbuildings

 Are extensive and comprise, on the south side of Yard, Boiler House; Coach House; Potting Sheds and Fowl-house, &c.; and on the north side, Laundry, with Ironing Room above; Dairy; small Dairy and Wash-house; Stabling, with Loft; Coachman’s Room; Coach-house and Brew-house, &c.

 It is also known that the occupants lived comfortable lifestyles.
 Records for both Chapman and Alexander showed that they employed 14 servants including gardeners, grooms and coachmen.

 Edward Chapman died at Harringay House on 22 March 1869 and the house was let to William Cleverly Alexander wealthy banker of the City bankers Alexanders, Cunliffes & Co.
 Harringay's links to the Arts forged by Edward Gray were revived under the brief tenancy of collector and art connoisseur Alexander and his wife who was friend to the famous painter James McNeill Whistler.
 For a short period Whistler became a regular visitor to the house.
 Alexander moved out shortly after buying one of the largest private houses in Kensington, Aubrey House in Campden Hill, in 1873.
 The last tenant and final occupant of the house was Frederick William Price, at the time Chief Acting Partner in the private bank, Child & Co., one of the oldest financial institutions in the UK.
 Price lived in the house with his family from 1876 (perhaps a couple of years earlier) until the house was sold for demolition.
 By 1880, the estate had been sold to a successful Dalston-based builder, William Hodson.
 In December 1881, Hodson sold the land to the British Land Company for housing development.
 In 1883 the Price family moved out of Harringay House and the British Land Company sold the portion of the estate on which the house stood by auction on 29 October 1883.
-The house was pulled down in 1884 or 1885 and by April of 1885 the building materials of the house were being sold by auction.
+The house was pulled down in 1884 or 1885 and by April 1885 the building materials of the house were being sold by auction.

 A plan from 1880 showing the extent of Harringay House and parkland.
 Marking for new roadways being planned in preparation for the development of the area are clearly shown.